 - Solid feel and ample cushioning despite the light weight

-- Limited width options, so possible unsuitable for those with wide feet
+- Limited width options, so possibly unsuitable for those with wide feet

-Practically the new standard in minimalist running footwear, Vibram’s outsoles provide a flexible and responsive running experience with the Minimus 10v1s.
-The upper combines synthetic and mesh materials for breathability while the sole focuses on traction and durability so you can reach peak performance.
+The New Balance Minimus 10v1 is a new standard in minimalist running footwear.
+Vibram outsoles provide a flexible and responsive running experience.
+The upper combines synthetic and mesh materials for breathability, while the sole focuses on traction and durability so you can reach peak performance.

 Performance foam gives support without adding bulk, and thanks to the lightweight materials, the Minimus 10v1 weighs 212 grams.
 A midfoot wrap also aids in maintaining stability regardless of the terrain.